Archive | Miscellaneous RSS feed for this section

 Early intervention critically important in children’s vision problems

 Thanks to the VisionHelp Blog investigational series written by Dr. Leonard Press and Dr. Dan Fortenbacher dedicated to uncovering the important public health and patient care issues surrounding convergence insufficiency.
-Here is their next piece […]
+Here is their next piece written about the importance of early intervention in children’s vision care.
+“When is it OK to “wait and see” if the problem goes away on […]

 Read full story Comments { 1 }